Hypospermia: Drugs

 Drugs can have various types of impact on the male body, side effects of medications may affect male fertility, spermatogenesis, and sexual function.
 Drugs can affect sperm parameters by inhibiting normal exocrine functions of the testes which can lead to a decrease in production of sperm, or by creating hormone imbalances.
 For an example, anti-androgenic drugs like spironolactone, cimetidine, and ketoconazole can disrupt androgens in the glands and seminal tract to cause a decrease in production of semen volume.
-Furthermore, common drugs used to treat hypertension and benign prostatic hyperplasia (increased size of prostate) like tamsulosin are attracted to dopamine and serotonin receptors in the brain to cause a decrease in sperm volume through a mechanism that remains unknown.
+Furthermore, common drugs (e.g. tamsulosin) used to treat hypertension and benign prostatic hyperplasia (increased size of prostate) are attracted to dopamine and serotonin receptors in the brain to cause a decrease in sperm volume through a mechanism that remains unknown.

 Certain medications in the following classes of drugs may affect spermatogenesis or sperm parameters*: